 How we tested it

-We rotated each sofa through the same weekly routine: quick assembly and repositioning checks, long movie nights to spot sliding and back fatigue, and laptop sessions to see how posture holds.
-We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value; within Comfort we tracked seat comfort, back support, and seat-depth fit, and within Layout Practicality we tracked how easily you can reposition and get up smoothly.
+We ran each sofa through the same routine: a quick assembly check, repeated repositioning tests, long movie nights to spot sliding or back fatigue, and laptop sessions to see how posture held up over time.
+Our scoring covered Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+Within Comfort, we tracked seat comfort, back support, and seat-depth fit.
+Within Layout Practicality, we focused on how easily you could shift, resettle, and stand back up.

 Simpli Home Sofa: our testing experience